 How will you know if your changes were successful?
 Before you implement your changes, make sure you have some (simple) metrics documented that summarise the performance of your current PMs.
 That could be uptime, MTBF, costs associated with failures, etc. It doesn’t really matter what you choose, as long as it is a measure that is meaningful and important to the plant as a whole.

 And ideally, you express these measures as a total cost metric that combines both costs incurred and lost revenue due to downtime.
-This is powerful, and it’s language that your plant manager will understand.
+This is powerful, and it’s a language that your plant manager will understand.
 And appreciate.

 Once you have implemented the changes to the PM program, monitor the impacts for a sustained period.
 At least 12 months, but maybe even 24 or 36 months.